Program Overview – Crisis Outreach Service for Seniors, Community Care

 - Ability to work from a client-centered approach.

-- Knowledge of the health sector, community resources, and related services.
+- Knowledge of issues affecting older adults, geriatric populations, the health sector, community resources, and related services.

 - Demonstrated ability to follow policies, procedures, and adhere to legislation.